Essential User Guide|

-Customer accounts have access only to protected systems and information related to their own account.
-When performing NFS Exports, virtual disk export, or browsing mounted recovery points, customer related files are stored in customer specific paths, secured to their login account.
+Customer accounts can only access protected systems and information related to their own account.
+When performing NFS Exports, virtual disk export, or browsing mounted recovery points, customer-related files are stored in customer-specific paths, secured to their login account.

 - There is no Missed Backup Alert Hours setting present on the vault.

 - Replication settings do not exist on the vault.

 - The Replication button has been replaced with Recover – USB.